 - Gain buy-in and the needed authority and funding to drive the change.
 This will probably start with the need to shift mindsets related to the importance of technology and data.
 Then there’s a need to elevate digital transformation from something that’s done “on the side” to a properly funded and managed strategy and change program.

 - Recognize that digital transformation involves significant people change.
 In addition to the required change in mindset, there will also be changes required across organizational culture and structure, strategy,, and people management.
-It’s not necessarily a case of radically changing business strategies and models though – but this will depend on the as-is state.
+It’s not necessarily a case of radically changing business strategies and models though – but this will ultimately depend on the as-is state.

 - Understand the connectivity between the three digital transformation elements.
 In particular that investments in new products/services and customer engagement mechanisms will be suboptimal, without the required back-office digital transformation.